 - All teachers at the school meet the registration requirements of the Victorian Institute of Teaching (www.vit.vic.edu.au). - The school meets prescribed minimum standards for registration as regulated by the Victorian Regulation and Qualifications Authority (VRQA) in accordance with the Education and Training Reform (ETR) Act 2006.
-This includes schools granted an exemption by the VRQA until 31 December 2017 from the minimum standards for student enrolment numbers and/or curriculum framework for school language program. - The school is compliant with the Child Safe Standards prescribed in Ministerial Order No. 870 Child Safe Standards, Managing Risk of Child Abuse in School.
+This includes schools granted an exemption by the VRQA until 31 December 2018 from the minimum standards for student enrolment numbers and/or curriculum framework for school language program. - The school is compliant with the Child Safe Standards prescribed in Ministerial Order No. 870 - Child Safe Standards, Managing Risk of Child Abuse in School

-Attested on 26 April 2018 at 08:50 AM by Clements Langford (Principal)
+Attested on 13 March 2019 at 11:49 AM by Clements Langford (Principal)

-- All teachers employed or engaged by the school council meet the registration requirements of the Victorian Institute of Teaching. - To the extent that the school council is responsible, the school meets prescribed minimum standards for registration as regulated by the Victorian Regulation and Qualifications Authority (VRQA) in accordance with the Education and Training Reform (ETR) Act 2006.
-This includes schools granted an exemption by the VRQA until 31 December 2017 from the minimum standards for student enrolment numbers and/or curriculum framework for school language program. - To the extent that the school council is responsible, the school is compliant with the Child Safe Standards prescribed in Ministerial Order No. 870 - Child Safe Standards, Managing Risk of Child Abuse in School.
+- To the extent that the school council is responsible, the school meets prescribed minimum standards for registration as regulated by the Victorian Regulation and Qualifications Authority (VRQA) in accordance with the Education and Training Reform (ETR) Act 2006.
+This includes schools granted an exemption by the VRQA until 31 December 2018 from the minimum standards for student enrolment numbers and/or curriculum framework for school language program. - To the extent that the school council is responsible, the school is compliant with the Child Safe Standards prescribed in Ministerial Order No. 870 - Child Safe Standards, Managing Risk of Child Abuse in School.

-Attested on 15 May 2018 at 02:33 PM by Melissa Galland (School Council President)
+Attested on 28 March 2019 at 06:42 PM by Louise Childs (School Council President)